 Professionalism is the conduct, behavior, and attitude expected of individuals in a workplace or business setting.
 It encompasses qualities such as reliability, respectfulness, integrity, and other soft skills—an overall commitment to excellence in all professional responsibilities.
 It serves as a foundation for building trust, fostering collaboration, and advancing in one’s career.

 Professionalism defines how you’re perceived by executives, colleagues, and clients.
 It reflects a combination of your demeanor, appearance, ethics, and interpersonal skills.
-For administrative professionals, this is especially crucial because you’re often the first point of contact for others and the glue that holds the office together.
+For administrative professionals, this is especially crucial because you’re often the first point of contact and the glue that holds the office together.

 The Consequences of Poor Professionalism